Love Your Pain!!

-And this cleansing process can only happen when stillness is present.
-Once we become active, and the mind and body become focused on some external task, this healing process becomes secondary to it’s primary purpose of serving our needs and desires.
+This cleansing process only happens when stillness is present in one form or another – whether meditating or resting or taking a nap.
+Then, when we open our eyes and step back into our life, and our mind and body become focused on external concerns, this healing process becomes secondary to its primary purpose of serving our needs and desires.

-And this process of ‘throwing off tension’ is sometimes fast, and sometimes slow depending on how complex the problem is – but if you just keep using the methods, like a boat crossing a river you will eventually get to the other side – and any mental or physical glitch you were struggling with, once processed, is gone – you are free of just a little more of the weight you have been carrying.
+And this process of ‘throwing off tension’ is sometimes fast, and sometimes slow, depending on how complex the problem is – but if you just keep using the methods, like a boat crossing a river you will eventually get to the other side.
+And any mental or physical glitch you were struggling with, once processed, will be gone, and you will be free of just a little more of the weight you have been carrying.

-So learn to love the suffering that arises when you meditate.
+So learn to accept the suffering that arises when you meditate.
 It’s the only way you’ll be free of it.

 Love your pain and it becomes your friend.